ProjectNerva/REHS-SpatialIntelligenceProject/TECHNICAL.md

    in `oakd_recorder.cpp` yet (open item, not a filming technique), so auto-exposure is at the mercy of whatever's in frame -- avoid pointing at bright windows/lights while starting.
 2. Frame the shot to avoid blank, featureless surfaces (bare walls, ceilings, floors) filling the view -- ORB needs texture to detect and match features at all.
+Confirmed directly: 3 of 5 sampled `Fail to track local map!` frames from `run8` showed a blank wall, glare, or an extreme close-range flat surface filling most of the image.
 3. Confirm the OAK-D didn't crash on the previous run (`Device crashed, but no crash dump could be extracted` in the console) before starting a new one -- an unstable USB power supply causes this and will corrupt the recording regardless of how well it's filmed.